tobischw/ecs-instance-type-selector/README.md

 ## How to build/run
-First, ensure you have Elm installed.
+* First, ensure you have Elm installed.

-Next, `git clone` the master branch and `cd` into it.
+* Next, `git clone` the master branch and `cd` into it.
-From there, run

-`elm-app start`
+* Make sure you install create-elm-app by doing `npm i create-elm-app -g`

-to start the app.
+* From there, run `elm-app start` to start the app.